-employed Teachers a continuing on contract participate in the orientation program, procedures, review criteria, and request assistance related to their performance, as needed.
-In addition, mav participate in professional development activities organized for the IPAS.
+Teachers employed on a continuing contract participate in the orientation program, review procedures, review criteria, and request assistance related to their performance, as needed.
+In addition, they may participate in professional educator development activities organized for the IPAS.

 4. Division of Human Resources